oras-project/oras/docs/proposals/diagnose-experience.md

 - **Content**: Verbose output includes lots of informational messages about the application's state, operations performed, configuration details, and more.
 They provide a broader view, which is helpful for tracing the overall execution of the tool.
 - **Level of Detail**: Very detailed, but usually focused on normal operations rather than errors or issues.

-### Debug Logs
+### Logs

 Debug logs focus on providing technical details for in-depth diagnosing and troubleshooting issues.
 It is intended for developers or technical users who need to understand the inner workings of the tool.
 Debug logs are detailed and technical, often including HTTP request and response from interactions between client and server, as well as code-specific information.

-- **Purpose**: Debug logs are specifically aime to facilitate ORAS developers to diagnose ORAS tool itself.
+- **Purpose**: Debug logs are specifically aim to facilitate ORAS developers to diagnose ORAS tool itself.
 They contain detailed technical information that is useful for troubleshooting problems.
 **Target users**: Primarily intended for developers or technical users who are trying to understand the inner workings of the code and identify the root cause of a possible issue with the tool itself.
 - **Content**: Debug logs focus on providing context needed to troubleshoot issues, like variable values, execution paths, error stack traces, and internal states of the application.
 - **Level of Detail**: Extremely detailed, providing insights into the application's internal workings and logic, often including low-level details that are essential for debugging.